SylwestrakLab/HbRewardCellTypes/README.md

 This code can be used to re-generate the Fiber Photometry Data for Figures 2-4.
 Code related to each of the figures is in the associated folder and a set of functions required across scripts is locted in the utils folder.

+1. Download data using DANDI
+2. Run Figure scripts.
+Select the destination directory of the DANDI download when prompted.